SurveyMan/SurveyMan/README.md

 ### Installation

-Clone this repository and run `make package`.
-To run an example survey, execute
+Clone this repository and run `make package` or download a release.

+To see survey usage, execute:

-`java -jar path/to/surveyman-x.y-standalone.jar data/tests/wage_survey.csv , LOCALHOST`
+`java -jar path/to/surveyman-x.y-standalone.jar`

-To run the analyses, execute
+To see analysis usage, execute:

 `java -jar path/to/surveyman-x.y-standalone.jar Report`

-to see USAGE.

-There are also releases and stuff.

 ### Troubleshooting